 Those who recently went through a bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale, there are plenty of things they can do while waiting out your waiting period to qualify for a residential mortgage loan.

-- First thing is to consult with a mortgage lender they would like to work with and have them create a soft file.
+- First thing is to consult with a lender they would like to work with and have them create a soft file

-- Although a mortgage lender cannot process and underwrite mortgage loan application, most professional mortgage lenders will have mortgage applicants apply for a mortgage application and run a credit report on borrowers.
+- Although a lender cannot process and underwrite mortgage loan application, most professional mortgage lenders will have mortgage applicants apply for a mortgage application and run a credit report on borrowers

-- Mortgage lender might want applicant to establish more credit by advising to get secured credit cards to establish the necessary required credit tradelines required by many lenders.
+- The lender might want an applicant to establish more credit by advising to get secured credit cards to establish the necessarily required credit tradelines required by many lenders

-- He will probably advise to pay rental payments with checks so rental verification can be verified.
+- He will probably advise paying rental payments with checks so rental verification can be verified